When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

 This sums up the attitude about sex in my household, growing up in a high control Christian group.

-Sure, I’m a Denver, Colorado based Queer Somatic Sexologist now.
-But it’s not because I was always liberated in sex.
+Sure, I’m a Queer Somatic Sexologist now.
+But it’s not because I was always curious and liberated in sex.
+Quite the opposite.

 This is about more than sex